-21 years ago, Joe Mauer left a seat at the table.
-That act is leaving an impact today.
+21 years ago Joe Mauer left a seat at a table, an act with a lasting impact still felt today

 Elk River was designated as “Energy City” in Minnesota, and in the historic downtown, there is an energy that is palpable in one of the buildings.